weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 # Conclusion

-We've seen how we can automate continuous delivery while maintaining best practice, storing Kubernetes manifests in version control, with Weave Flux.
+You've seen how to automate continuous delivery while maintaining best practices, and storing Kubernetes manifests in version control, with Weave Flux.

 Developers now only have to be able to push to `git` to deploy changes to your Kubernetes clusters.